vinci1it2000/formulas/CONTRIBUTING.rst

 -examples-of-array-formulas-7d94a64e-3ff3-4686-9372-ecfd5caa57c7>`_.

 Test cases are very important.
 This library uses a data-driven testing approach.
-For implementing a new function I recommend the `test-driven development cycle
+To implement a new function I recommend the `test-driven development cycle
 <https://en.wikipedia.org/wiki/Test-driven_development
 #Test-driven_development_cycle>`_.
 Hence, when you implement a new function,
 you should write new test cases in ``test_cell/TestCell.test_output`` suite to execute in the *cycle loop*.
 When you think that the code is ready, add new raw test in ``test/test_files/test.xlsx`` (please follow the standard used for other functions) and run the ``test_excel/TestExcelModel.test_excel_model``.
-This requires more time but is needed to test the **array syntax** and if the excel documentation respect the reality.
+This requires more time but is needed to test the **array syntax** and to check if the Excel documentation respects the reality.

 When all test cases are ok (``python setup.py test``), open a pull request.